 We’ve spoken to tutors of nightclasses from pickleball to patchwork and psychology.
 We’ve also highlighted the benefits of lifelong learning, which include boosting how people engage in their own democracy by learning how to think critically.
 In one instance, a night class in politics explores the question of who makes the decisions in society and the crossover between politics and social issues.

 This range of classes – literally from pickleball to politics, from metalwork to managing childhood anxiety, are all vital in increasing the social capital of our communities.
 And, a community that is better able to understand, question, and debate issues is vital for our wellbeing as a society.

-On an individual level, adult education and lifelong learning also helps people to change career, explore a passion, and find others who share their interests.
+On an individual level, adult education and lifelong learning plans also helps people to change career, explore a passion, and find others who share their interests.
 Night classes also help people to mix with those older or younger than themselves, reduce isolation, and boost mental and physical wellbeing.